Theo6898/Python-RSA-module/README.md

 # Python-RSA-module
 A RSA module for python that i have coded.
-Major functionalities :
+Major functionalities include :
   - Create pairs of RSA keys
   - Crypt and decrypt messages
   - Sign messages